View over Lake Thun from Thun Castle

 Not far from Thun Castle, the Town Church (Stadtkirche Thun) is also worth a visit.
 It features an imposing tower – this one dates from about 1330 – and frescoes that were added one hundred years later.

-The church can be reached by a steep flight of wooden stairs that were built in 1818.
+The church can be reached by a steep flight of wooden stairs (known simply as the ‘church stairs) that were built in 1818.
 The ceiling of the top pavilion also features a painting that was added in 1959.

 4. Thun Panorama